watsonyanghx/ResNet/README.md

 ## ResNet (Deep Residual Networks) in TensorFlow

-Modified from [tensorflow/models/resnet](https://github.com/tensorflow/models/tree/master/resnet), so that the code can be applied to any dataset composed of raw images.
+This code is modified from [tensorflow/models/resnet](https://github.com/tensorflow/models/tree/master/resnet), so that it can be applied to dataset composed of raw images instead of binary format.

-You can easily apply this code to your own dataset, as long as some certain requirements are met.
-See [Dataset](https://github.com/watsonyanghx/ResNet_TensorFlow#dataset) for more datails.
+The network architecture is designed for cifar-10/cifar-100 dataset, If you want to apply it to your own dataset, you may need to modify the architecture.
+See [Dataset](#dataset) for more datails.

 ### Related papers